 A baccalaureate degree from an institution accredited by the Commission on Colleges of a Regional Accrediting Organization is required.
-Your degree should be completed by December 31 the year prior to your matriculation and your coursework should be completed and reported to CASPA by December 15.
-You may not have more than two pending courses when you submit your application.
+Your degree must be completed by August 15, 2023.
+Your prerequisite coursework must be completed at the time of applying and verified by CASPA for consideration.
+You may not have any pending prerequisite courses when you submit your application.

 |Organic Chemistry – Lecture and Lab||4|

-- All courses must be assigned a letter grade.
-The only exception is medical terminology, which can be Pass/Fail.
+- All prerequisite courses must be assigned a letter grade.
+The exception is medical terminology, which can be Pass/Fail, a certificate, or CEU hours.

-You must have at least 500 documented health care exposure hours completed by October 1 of the year before you matriculate.
+You must have at least 500 documented health care exposure hours completed by August 15, 2023.
+Preference is given to applicants with 2,000 or more hours.
 You can obtain these hours through paid, volunteer or shadowing experiences.
-We prefer that 100 of those hours are direct shadowing of a Physician Assistant or Nurse Practitioner.
-We may have to verify these hours, so we recommend that you keep your own records.
+We do not accept virtual shadowing hours.
+We reserve the right to verify those records, so we recommend that you keep your own records.

 - Shadowing of PA, NP, M.D./D.O.